Beyond the Beach: The Must-Visit Cenotes Around Cancún

 2. Cenote 7 Bocas 53.9 km/33.49 mi

 I regret not having seen this cenote.
-The cenote is made up of an enormous tunnel with 7 different entrances (known as 7 Bocas in Spanish, which means 7 months).
+The cenote is composed of an enormous tunnel with seven different entrances (known as 7 Bocas in Spanish, meaning “7 mouths”).

 It’s a great cenote if you like diving.
-Divers are facilitated with a certified guide there.
+A certified guide accompanies divers.
 A small staircase leads to the deepest cenote inside 7 Bocas.

-I must warn you, though: It’s a really deep cenote, if not challenging to dive in.
-This cenote is located at 16 kilometers (12 miles) of La Ruta de los Cenotes.
+I must warn you, though: It’s a really deep cenote, and diving in can be challenging.
+This cenote is located at 16 kilometers (12 miles) from La Ruta de los Cenotes.

 3.Verde Lucero 55 km/34.1 mi